 - Maximise contract awareness and collaboration across the organisation

 - Enable accurate reporting that can help to drive business decisions

-A cloud-based contract management software not only centralises data but empowers businesses to take back control of their contracts.
+A cloud-based contract management software not only centralises data in a contract repository but empowers businesses to take back control of their agreements.
 However, businesses need to be mindful that this control can’t be achieved through technology alone.